|

 Definition:

-holding a particular belief in order to show that this belief is
+The author points to the disagreeable consequences of holding a particular belief in order to show that this belief is false.

 Example:

-- You can't agree that evolution is true, because if it were,
+1. You can't agree that evolution is true, because if it were, then we would be no better than monkeys and apes.

-no meaning.
-(Perhaps, but it is equally possible that since
+2. You must believe in God, for otherwise life would have no meaning.
+(Perhaps, but it is equally possible that since life has no meaning that God does not exist.)

 Proof:

-be the case does not affect what is in fact the case.
+Identify the consequences to and argue that what we want to be the case does not affect what is in fact the case.

 References: